elastisys/scale.cloudpool/README.md

   - ``poolUpdatePeriod`` (optional): The time interval (in seconds) between periodical pool size updates.
-A pool size update may involve terminating termination-due instances and placing new spot requests to replace terminated spot requests.
+A pool size update may involve terminating termination-due machines and placing new machine requests to replace terminated machines.
 Default: 60.

 License